 Super Lightweight Chainsaw

 One thing that really stood out with this chainsaw to me was its lack of vibration feedback.
-When operating this chainsaw at high revs, you could still feel the vibration of course, but it didn’t feel to bad that is was making my hands go numb.
+When operating this chainsaw at high revs, you could still feel the vibration of course, but it didn’t feel too bad that is was making my hands go numb.
 Which is a nice quality of life improvement.

-Apart from its difficulty in starting there isn’t really many downsides to this chainsaw, none that I could find anyways.
+Apart from its difficulty in starting there aren’t really many downsides to this chainsaw, none that I could find anyways.
 It is the best running chainsaw on this list, which is what you would expect from such a reliable manufacturer like Husqvarna.

-Being able to get through trees that are 14 inches in diameter isn’t to big of a surprise since Husqvarana sell this exact model with larger bars.
+Being able to get through trees that are 14 inches in diameter isn’t too big of a surprise since Husqvarna sells this exact model with larger bars.
 So the engine does have the power to remove some of the larger things, it is the bar which limits how large the objects it can cut are.
 This isn’t a downside, it is nice and compact and great for tight spaces.

 What I Like About The Husqvarna 14 Inch Chainsaw